lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 ![Multiple layers are combined into blocks, forming repeating patterns of larger models.](../img/blocks.svg) :label:`fig_blocks`

-From a programing standpoint, a block is represented by a *class*.
-Any subclass of it must define a forward propagation function that transforms its input into output and must store any necessary parameters.
-Note that some blocks do not require any parameters at all.
-Finally a block must possess a backpropagation function, for purposes of calculating gradients.
-Fortunately, due to some behind-the-scenes magic supplied by the auto differentiation
-(introduced in :numref:`sec_autograd`)
-when defining our own block,
-we only need to worry about parameters and the forward propagation function.

 Do ponto de vista da programação, um bloco é representado por uma *classe*.
 Qualquer subclasse dele deve definir uma função de propagação direta que transforma sua entrada em saída